Lai-YT/webcam-applications/Lai-YT/README.md

 Contains the applications developed in this repository.
 Using a friendly *Graphical User Interface* instead of Command Line Interface.

+Note that there are 2 kinds of model: default and custom, the latter can be \
+trained by the user while the former can't.
+The reason why we do not provide it \
+is because of the large file size it has.

 ## Topics

 ### Distance Measurement